Roofing Learning Center

 About the Learning Center

-I noticed a while ago that when you want any kind of information about roofing and you do a Google search, almost all of the top search results are from roofing contractor website blogs.
-Or even worse, from websites that are just content mills that produce articles about everything they can think of, whether the writers know anything about the subject or not.
-A lot of contractors do know what they’re talking about, but then they hire content writers who don’t, just so they can keep publishing articles that might bring visitors to their websites so they can sell their roofing services.
+I noticed a while ago that when you want some particular information about roofing and you do a Google search, almost all of the top search results are from roofing contractor website blogs.
+Google thinks those are authoritative sources.
+They mostly aren’t.
+Or even worse, you get results from big general interest or home improvement websites that are just content mills that crank out vague, inaccurate articles about everything they can think of, where the writers clearly know little about the subject.

 – Jack Gray